January 15, 2019

 The believers of this group are apostolic in nature, stating: “Urine therapy opens the doors of your soul, healing every part of your being, use the knowledge you gain here wisely.”

-The feeds of these groups are filled with tips for those wanting to step up their therapy beyond mere drinking (“the mid-stream of the first morning urine is the most important drink of the day”), suggesting urine eye drops, enemas or douches; gargling with urine for 20 to 30 minutes, or aging urine (to concentrate the effects).
+The groups are awash with tips for those wanting to step up their therapy beyond mere drinking (“the mid-stream of the first morning urine is the most important drink of the day”), suggesting urine eye drops, enemas or douches; gargling with urine for 20 to 30 minutes, or ageing urine (to concentrate the effects).

 It’s worth noting that drinking urine can also put stress on your kidneys as they’re forced to process the toxins again, the New York Post reports.